robbyronk/resume/readme.md

 and deliver quality user experiences.
 I can work at all layers of the stack and thrive in front-end.
-I've led two major technology changes on the front-end, bringing AngularJS to my team in 2012 and React to my team in 2016.
+I've led two major technology changes on the front-end, bringing AngularJS to my team in 2012 and React/Redux/Sagas to my team in 2016.
 In addition to personal growth, I value open communication and making the world a better place.